camille-le/daisy-ai-slackbot/README.md

 # Open your Slack channel and message the bot
 ```

-Finally, to deploy it and test in production:
+Finally, to deploy it in Heroku
-. . .

 ### Errors That May Come Up / QA
 > You have 18 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.